Monday, 16 May 2022

 I’m pretty wiped out at the moment.
 I’m still in bed 99% of the time.
 Caregivers wash me at the bedside, and I get to use a commode.
 That’s my 1% out of bed.
 I have had a continuous list of small complications that zap the small bit of energy I recover.

 This is my gift from my hospital stay in February and March this year.
 A doctor didn’t believe M.E. is real and pushed me beyond my limits.
-20 weeks lying here, without a shower, and not knowing what’s around the corner.

 Thank God I’m in good form, I have faith which is my rock like it’s never been before.
 I have a wonderful husband who will do anything to help me.
 I have nice, gentle caregivers who treat me with dignity.
 So it’s not all bad.
 I can feed myself.
 I can read a few pages of a book.
 I can write a few lines like this on iPad but not a lot else at the moment.
 I guess I would be classed as severe at the moment, but it could be so much worse.
 I have hope that sometime this year, I’ll take a few steps.

-My wish is to enlighten every medic, nurse, caregiver, physio, occupational therapist, radiographer, and everyone who deals with folk with M.E. of our needs, of how hard it is to explain that because you look ok, you’re not ok.
-That M.E. is a serious condition that destroys lives, patients, and families.
+My wish is to enlighten every medic, nurse, caregiver, physio, occupational therapist, radiographer, and everyone who deals with folk with Severe M.E. of our needs, of how hard it is to explain that because you look ok, you’re not ok.
+That Severe M.E. is a serious condition that destroys lives, patients, and families.

 If someone gives you an article to read to understand their health issue better, the decent thing to do is read it and believe it.